About Us

 Priscilla Gideon

-— Exectutive Director
+— Executive Director

 Priscilla Gideon is a University Scholar Honors Graduate of Princeton University, with two Masters’ Degrees from Columbia.
 She is a lifetime member of The Actors Studio, an award winning short fiction writer, and, little known fact…an Irish citizen!

 Priscilla’s secret to a lifetime working with children is a very active inner child.
 Joy and a sense of wonder are at the heart of everything she does.
-When not teaching, Priscilla can be found jumping on the bed with her rescue dog Tain.

 Renee Caporaletti Coons